-XII.
+XIII.
 Working with your Departmental Academic Administrator

-As we all know the academic administrator in departments and programs provide indispensable support.
-They are often the first face of a department or program to students and to others both within and outside the college.
+As we all know, the academic administrators in departments and programs provide indispensable support.
+They are often the face of a department or program to students and to others both within and outside the college.
 They submit curricula, manage finances, plan events, and coordinate daily and weekly activities in a hundred different ways.
 But there are reasonable limits to what chairs and faculty members should ask of their administrators.
 Academic administrators should always be encouraged to decline such extra work that falls outside their job descriptions.